stk-kriging/stk/README.txt

     during the initialization.
 Thus, your installation must be able to compile mex files.

-    Two Octave-forge packages are currently required to run the STK o  optim  (for the sqp() function)
+    Octave-forge: the 'optim' package is required.
-      o  statistics  (for the pdist() function)
+                  (for the sqp() function)

 o Requirements and recommendations for running under Matlab